alejandrobernardis/python-resources/README.md

 https://packaging.python.org/

-Welcome to the Python Packaging User Guide, a collection of tutorials and references to help you distribute and install Python packages with modern tools...
+Welcome to the Python Packaging User Guide, a collection of tutorials and references to help you distribute and install Python packages with modern tools... [read more]()

 ##### Get started